IQSS/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

 Creating a dataverse is easy but first you must be a registered user (see Create Account).

 #.
-Once you are logged in click on the "Add Data" button and in the dropdown menu select "Create Dataverse".
+Once you are logged in click on the "Add Data" button and in the dropdown menu select "New Dataverse".
 #.
 Once on the "New Dataverse" page fill in the following fields:
     * **Name**: Enter the name of your dataverse.
-    * **URL**: This is an abbreviation, usually lower-case, that becomes part of the URL for the new dataverse.
+    * **Identifier**: This is an abbreviation, usually lower-case, that becomes part of the URL for the new dataverse.
 Special characters (~,\`, !, @, #, $, %, ^, &, and \*) and spaces are not allowed. **Note**: if you change the Dataverse URL field, the URL for your Dataverse changes (http//.../'url'), which affects links to this page.
-    * **E-mail**: This is the email address you will receive notifications for, for this particular dataverse.
+    * **Email**: This is the email address that will be used as the contact for this particular dataverse.
 You can have more than one contact email address for your dataverse.
     * **Affiliation**: Add any Affiliation that can be associated to this particular dataverse (e.g., project name, institute name, department name, journal name, etc).
 This is automatically filled out if you have added an affiliation for your user account.
     * **Description**: Provide a description of this dataverse.
 This will display on the home page of your dataverse and in the search result list.
     * **Category**: Select a category that best describes the type of dataverse this will be.
-For example, if this is a dataverse for an individual researcher's datasets, select researcher.
+For example, if this is a dataverse for an individual researcher's datasets, select Researcher.
 If this is a dataverse for an institution, select Organization & Institution.
     * **Choose the sets of Metadata Elements for datasets in this dataverse**: by default the metadata elements will be from the host dataverse that this new dataverse is created in.
 Dataverse offers metadata standards for multiple domains.
 To learn more about the metadata standards in Dataverse please check out the appendix (insert link here)
     * **Select facets for this dataverse**: by default the facets that will appear on your dataverse landing page will be from the host dataverse that this new dataverse was created in.
 The facets are simply metadata fields that can be used to help others easily find dataverses and datasets within this dataverse.
 You can select as many facets as you would like.
 #.
 Selected metadata elements are also used to pick which metadata fields you would like to use for creating templates for your datasets.
 Metadata fields can be hidden, or selected as required or optional.
 Once you have selected all the fields you would like to use, you can create your template(s) after you finish creating your dataverse.